Electronic voting: Concerns and improvements

-There has been contention, especially in the United States, that electronic voting, especially DRE voting, could facilitate electoral fraud and may not be fully auditable.
-In addition, electronic voting has been criticised as unnecessary and expensive to introduce.
-While countries like India continue to use electronic voting, several countries have cancelled e-voting systems or decided against a large-scale rollout, notably the Netherlands, Ireland, Germany and the United Kingdom due to issues in reliability of EVMs.
+In addition to concerns about electoral fraud and auditability, electronic voting has been criticized as unnecessary and expensive to introduce.
+While countries like India continue to use electronic voting, several countries have cancelled e-voting systems or decided against a large-scale rollout, notably the Netherlands, Ireland, Germany and the United Kingdom due to issues in reliability or transparency of EVMs.